ste2425/ArduinoCanBUSWIP/README.md

 * Press up again to go out of capture mode.
 * Press Center to enable fixed id mode, this will limit message printed to only ones that match the selected message id
 * Press left and right to cycle through captured ids to select the one to filter on

+## SendMessage1

+Was the first attempt at emitting a message to the car.
+Message id 210 was emitted with a payload to indicate (what i believe is) locking the car.
+However the car did not lock.
+The bus came alive, indicating the message was sent.
+When the bus was alive it emitted the 210 message back with the updated values which was odd.
+Maybe the car now though the doors were locked when they wasn't?